 If these options are not legally available in California, are there other jurisdictions (foreign or US) where they may be available (or where better alternative options)?

-NOTE: All options should be under consideration, including changing the form of the corporation (e.g., membership organization, moving away from Public Benefit Corporation), changing bylaws (e.g., “golden share/bylaw”; requiring “consensus against” by the Board to reject a change mandated by the “community”), change in jurisdiction, etc.
+NOTE: All options should be under consideration, including changing the form of the corporation (e.g., membership organization, moving away from Public Benefit Corporation), changing bylaws (e.g., “golden share bylaw”; requiring “consensus against” by the Board to reject a change mandated by the “community”), change in jurisdiction, etc.

 Replacing the Control and Binding Nature of a Contract: Currently, ICANN is under contract to the NTIA to perform the IANA Functions.
 If the NTIA (in the role of contracting party) is replaced by the “global multistakeholder community,” how can that community have an arrangement with ICANN (or the IANA Function Operator directly) that replicates the control and binding nature of the contract?